nclabteam/FLNCLAB/README.md

 ## A Simple Flower based framework for federated Learning.

-### Note: This code is written antested on Ubuntu and can work easily on any linux based distribution.
+### Note: This code is written and tested on Ubuntu and can work easily on any linux based distribution.
 For windows users some steps needs to changed.

 ### Steps to use this repo